If you are an aggregator, here are some details you need to display ads for the products of merchants you represent.

 - Once that is set up, you must use a single store and submit products to the store.

 Your feed file is a text delimited file that contains all the information needed for your product ads.
-Feed files for aggregators can be submitted like any product feed file – manually, via FTP, automatically downloaded from a URL, or from Google Merchant Center import.
-For manual uploads, .tsv or .xml file formats are accepted.
-For FTP uploads, .tsv, .txt, or .xml file formats are accepted.
+Feed files for aggregators can be submitted like any product feed file—manually, via FTP, automatically downloaded from a URL.
+For manual uploads, TSV or XML file formats are accepted.
+For FTP uploads, TSV, TXT, or XML file formats are accepted.
 Learn more

 The following product identifiers are required for aggregators:

 Seller name must be the name of the final retailer.

 Link (product URL and destination URL) must be a direct link to the seller's product page.

 Optionally, you can use bingads_redirect to track leads to the final seller's page.
 The redirect must be immediate with no additional pages from when the customer clicks your ad and the final seller's landing page.

 What you need to know